 Enriching Google Analytics Data Through Custom Metrics

-Custom metrics are one of the most underutilised features of Google Analytics and yet they can transform your analysis and reporting to give better insights from your Google Analytics data.
+Custom metrics are one of the most underutilised features of Google Analytics.
+Yet they can transform your analysis and reporting to give better insights from your Google Analytics data.
 They are also often a prerequisite for calculated metrics which enable you to pair related metrics to generate more meaningful insights.
-Custom and calculated metrics are also ideal for using in dashboards and visualisations because they can connect important steps in the user journey.
+Custom and calculated metrics are also ideal for using in dashboards and visualisations.
+As they can connect important steps in the user journey.

-Custom metrics are often essential for conversion rate optimisation because Google Analytics doesn’t allow you to use an existing calculated metric in the formula for a new calculated metric.
-This means that if you want to calculate a conversion rate between registration submission and successful registration, you will first have to create custom metrics for these two events in Google Analytics.
+Custom metrics are often essential for conversion rate optimisation.
+Google Analytics doesn’t allow you to use an existing calculated metric in the formula for a new calculated metric.
+This means that if you want to calculate a conversion rate between registration submission and successful registration.
+You will first have to create custom metrics for these two events in Google Analytics.

 If you have migrated from hard-coded Google Analytics to Google Tag Manager, custom metrics are much easier to implement than if have not.
 In this post we will concentrate on using GTM to configure custom metrics.

 1. What are Custom Metrics in Google Analytics?

 Google Analytics has many useful predefined metrics, such as bounce rate, average time on page and session duration.
 These are generic metrics that don’t reflect the unique nature of your website or your customer base.
 A custom metric is a direct result of your own tagging of user interactions on your site, usually through Google Tag Manager.